brookshelley/brookshelley.github.com/books.md

     finish.
 I devoured the backhalf of this book in one sitting at a cafe in Copenhagen, and found myself crying in the afterword/credits.

+20. **Gold, Fame, Citris** — Claire Vaye Watkins

+    Interesting book about a post-apocolyptic wasteland America and the ideas of survival and family.
+I enjoyed this.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo